AlexanderKaluzhny/instanotifier/README.rst

 Possible features to be added
 -----------------------------

+* Make a relation of RssNotification to the particular user.
+* Showing only user-owned content.
 * Allow sending of emails to the verified user email only
 * Run Celery tasks in separate queues
 * Send logs to log aggregator